ajbrown/name-machine/README.md

 #### Limitations

 - The maximum number of random names you can generate in one pass is bound to integer max.
 However, that's on order of 2 billion names on 32 bit systems.
 At the time of writing there were only an estimated 7 billion humans on the planet, and most of those people don't have American names.
 I just wasted your time describing a limitation that is actually not a limitation.
 - There are only 4275 female first names and 1219 male first names represented.
-However, with the 88 thousand last names, there are about **380 million** female and **108 million** male full name combinations available.
+However, with over 150 thousand last names, there are about **645 million** female and **184 million** male full name combinations available.

 #### How Does it Work?